RogueRaider/word-find/README.md

 The player properties
 `entries_numbers` used to store js arrays that have been converted to numbers.
 This is used to make sure each entry is unique.
 `entries_words` used to store entered words as simple readable strings

+## Managing connection issues

+Managing connections with phones is a little tricky.
+Phone go into standby very quickly causing socketio to disconnect.
+We don't know if/when they will reconnect so it is difficult to know when they should be removed from the room.

+When the phone screen goes blank while waiting the disconnect event is fired.
+Then the phone continues to reconnect every few minutes.
+The SID of the player continually changes.

+Players complete a post request using the index page form.
+This sets up the cookie with the 'username' and 'room' keys allowing the connection to socektio.

+Players are added to the server python room instances only through the "entering_room" socketio message.
+This attempts to keep the player instances in sync with the socketio messages.

+If the players try to connect to rooms that don't exist they are sent back to the index page.